Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Samples Distribution Ablation Study

-We discuss the impact of using different sample sizes \textit{n} for calculating thresholds on our method.
-Specifically, we further validate the robustness of our method under various settings where the balance between LLM-generated and human-written samples is adjusted.
-Our experimental results on the Writing Prompts dataset, as shown in \autoref{fig:balanced_samples}, indicate that our method achieves relatively stable performance across these settings with randomly sampled sets of \textit{n} samples.
-With just 50 samples, our method is capable of consistently exceeding a performance metric of 95\% within the domain.
+We discuss the impact of using different sample sizes \textit{n} to compute the threshold for our method.
+Specifically, we further validate the robustness of our method under various settings, where the balance between LLM-generated samples and human-written samples is adjusted.
+Our experimental results on the XSum and Writing Prompts datasets (as shown in \autoref{fig:balanced_samples}) demonstrate that our method achieves stable performance across these scenarios using randomly sampled \textit{n} sample sets.
+With only 64 samples, our method consistently exceeds 92\% on performance metrics for the XSum dataset and 95\% for the Writing Prompts dataset.
+Furthermore, when \textit{n} reaches 256, the detector's performance remains nearly constant.